 It’s far too simplistic to say eating sugar leads to diabetes, but there’s some truth to the idea.
-We know being overweight increases your odds of developing type-2 diabetes and we also know eating too much sugar is a big part of the problem.
+We know being overweight increases your odds of developing Type 2 diabetes and we also know eating too much sugar is a big part of the problem.
 While we might not be able to say consuming too much of the white, granular stuff has been linked directly to diabetes, there is research linking sugary beverages with the disease.
-According to a meta-anaysis including nearly 311,000 participants, drinking one or more sugar-sweetened beverages each day increases the risk of developing type-2 diabetes by 26%.
+According to a meta-analysis including nearly 311,000 participants, drinking one or more sugar-sweetened beverages each day increases the risk of developing Type 2 diabetes by 26%.

 6. Manage stress